-Let us walk you through some of the most cherished Greek wedding traditions that make getting married in Crete truly unique.
+Let us walk you through some of the most precious Greek wedding traditions.

 1. The Pre-Wedding Festivities: From Engagement to Preparation

-First of all, Greek weddings often begin long before the wedding day.
-After the engagement, a koumbaros (best man) or koumbara (maid of honor) play a central role in the ceremony and preparations.
-Specifically, this close friend or family member is not only chosen for their closeness to the couple, but also to act as a spiritual guide.
+Greek weddings traditionally begin well before the big day.
+After the engagement, a koumbaros (best man) or koumbara (maid of honor) is chosen, not just for their close relationship with the couple, but also to serve as a spiritual guide throughout the ceremony and marriage preparation.

-2. The Bridal Preparation: Dressing the Bride and Groom
+2. Couple’s Preparation: Dressing the Bride and Groom

 3. The Greek Orthodox Ceremony: A Spiritual Union